mozilla/data-docs/datasets/other/ssl/intro.md

 #### Background and Caveats

-* We're using normalized values in `normalized_pageloads` to obscure absolute pageload counts.
+* We're using normalized values in `normalized_pageloads` to obscure absolute page load counts.
 * This is across the entirety of release, not per-version, because we're looking at Web health, not Firefox user health.
-* Any dimension tuple (any given combination of `submission_date`, `os`, and `country`) with fewer than 5000 pageloads is omitted from the dataset.
+* Any dimension tuple (any given combination of `submission_date`, `os`, and `country`) with fewer than 5000 page loads is omitted from the dataset.
 * This is hopefully just a temporary dataset to stopgap release aggregates going away until we can come up with a better way to publicly publish datasets.